Did your employees leave essential work files at home or remote computers?

 The idea is straightforward.
 Many businesses have standardized on centralized file servers.
 Whether these file servers are in a regional VMWare environment, in an Amazon AWS data center, or a Windows Azure data center, it is already in the cloud in an AS-IS way.
 Why not just add secure remote file access and web-link file-sharing capabilities to them and turn them into corporate cloud file servers?

-The same file server data storage is used for line-of-business applications and cloud file sharing, and remote file access.
+The same file server data storage is used for line-of-business applications, cloud file sharing, and remote file access.
 The one data-repository concept cuts down the data sprawl.

 The software includes drive-mapping and file-locking features, in addition to web browser access and web-link file sharing.
 Employees are familiar with these features without additional training, so naturally, they will operate within the same drive letter for files and folders.